-The tax and family assistance laws contain secrecy provisions that prohibit officers (including employees and contractors) of the Tax Office or of any other government agency from improperly accessing, recording or disclosing any information you provide on your tax return.
-These provisions allow officers to disclose information in performing their duties and in certain other specified circumstances.
-A person can be fined up to \$11,000 and sentenced to two years in prison for breaking these provisions.
+The tax laws contain secrecy provisions that prohibit any officer of the Tax Office (including employees and contractors) or of any other government agency from improperly disclosing any information you provide on your tax return.
+These provisions only allow officers to disclose your tax information in performing their duties and in certain other specified circumstances.